arananet/Unamiga_A500_multicore/readme.md

 2-Download the multicore core JIC file from the CORES/MULTICORE folder.

 3-Connect the USB BLASTER on your computer, also connect the USB BLASTER using the IDC connector on the FPGA of the UNAMIGA header (the black board) make sure you connect it properly.
-Powerup the UNAMIGA header.
+Power-up the UNAMIGA header.

 <img src="https://github.com/arananet/Unamiga_A500_multicore/blob/master/images/flashing.png?raw=true" width="400"/>